the intersection of anthropology and the military and intelligence community

 Since the early 1990s I have been researching historical and contemporary interactions between American anthropologists and military and intelligence agencies.
 I have relied heavily on documents released under the Freedom of Information Act, interviews, archival research, published research, and published work to gather information documenting how anthropologists have interacted with agencies like the CIA, FBI, NSA, and the Pentagon.

 I have now finished writing a three book series documenting the historic relationships between American anthropologists an intelligence agencies.
 The first volume, Anthropological Intelligence: the Deployment and Neglect of Anthropological Knowledge during the Second World War (Duke University Press, 2008) was published in the summer of 2008.
 The second volume of the trilogy was published in the spring of 2004, Threatening Anthropology: McCarthyism and the FBI's Surveillance of Activist Anthropologists (Duke, 2004) and makes extensive use of the FBI files I had declassified under the Freedom of Information Act.
-I have finished the final and third volume of this series, Dual Use Anthropology: The CIA, Pentagon, Universities, and the Enticements of Cold War Anthropology (Duke, in press, Spring 2016), which is briefly described below.
+I have finished the final and third volume of this series, Cold War Anthropology: The CIA, The Pentagon, and the Growth of Dual Use Anthropology (Duke, in press, Spring 2016), which is briefly described below.
 Some bits and pieces of segments of this project have been published and are listed here.

-Dual use anthropology: the cia, pentagon, universities, and the enticements of cold war anthropology.
+cold war anthropology: the cia, the pentagon, and the growth of dual use anthropology.
 [Duke University Press, spring 2016]

 [Final Manuscript submitted and under editorial production, will be published by Duke University Press, Spring 2016]

-Dual Use Anthropology: The CIA, Pentagon, Universities, and the Enticements of Cold War Anthropologists is the final book in the Duke University Press trilogy.
+Cold War Anthropology: The CIA, the Pentagon, and the Growth of Dual Use Anthropology is the final book in the Duke University Press trilogy.
 This book is the result of two decades of archival research and the fruits of hundreds of Freedom of Information Act requests resulting in the release of tens of thousands of pages of CIA, FBI, and military records.
 These records document a broad range of interactions between anthropologists and Cold War military and intelligence organizations.
 The roots of these relationships were established during the Second World War, when anthropologists took on important roles in military-intelligence agencies—roles that continued after the war, with new emphases on managing populations, or using international aid as a political tool.
 With the rise of area study centers, and new funding sources linked to American international policies, anthropologists adapted their research to fit these new opportunities, producing data of theoretical interest within the field, while also producing knowledge or expertise of interest to the national security state.

 WEAPONIZING ANTHROPOLOGY: SOCIAL SCIENCE IN SERVICE OF THE MILITARIZED STATE.
 (CounterPunch Books/AK PresS, 2011)